 For details about all of these crazy New Year’s Day events click Metro Vancouver Polar Bear Swims.
 For information about the icy dip in Port Moody, continue reading.

 Port Moody Penguin Plunge

 In years when there isn’t a pandemic, the Port Moody Penguin Plunge happens at Rocky Point Park in the boat launch area by the pier at 2800 Esplanade Avenue.
-In 2020 it takes place on Wednesday, January 1st.
-Registration for the event starts at 11:30 in the morning and the swim is at 1:00 pm.
+In 2020 it took place on Wednesday, January 1st.
+Registration for the event started at 11:30 in the morning and the swim was at 1:00 pm.
 The event was cancelled in 2021 due to COVID-19, but hopefully it returns in 2022.